camlin-tan/tp/docs/DeveloperGuide.md

     * Use case ends.

 * 3a.
-One or more required parameters are missing.
+User makes an invalid input.

-    * 1a1.
+    * 3a1.
 HealthNote shows an error message.

-      Use case resumes at step 1
+      Use case resumes at step 1.

 * 3b.
-The given index is invalid.

-    * 1bHealthNote shows an error message.

-      Use case resumes at step 1.

-* 3c.
 Duplicate identity number detected.

-    * 3c1.
+    * 3b1.
 HealthNote shows an error message.

       Use case resumes at step 1.